nheyn/async-react-router/README.md

 ###Usage
 Add the static function, *getAsyncInitialState(props)*, to a react class.
 This function will be passed the initial props and should return a promise that contains an object or an object that (may)contains Promises as it values.
-Using the wrapper function (see bellow) will add the prop *initalState* with the result when the promises are fulfilled.
+Using the wrapper function (see bellow) and the AsyncInitialStateMixin as a mixin will set the state of the component before it is rendered.
+Only works on the root component passed to the render function.
+Using AsyncReactRouter.run will
 Any unhanded error will be in the promise returned by one of the wrapper functions.

 ###Wrapper Functions